Engineering-Research-and-Development/iotagent-opcua/docker/README.md

 Default settings for ulimit on a Linux system assume that several users would share the system.
 These settings limit the number of resources used by each user.
 The default settings are generally very low for high performance servers and should be increased.
-By default, we recommend, that the IoTAgent - UL server in high performance scenarios, the following changes to ulimits:
+By default, we recommend, that the IoTAgent - JSON server in high performance scenarios, the following changes to ulimits:

 ```console